ClusterHQ/flocker/docs/gettingstarted/installation.rst

       * On the "Power" administration page, click "Boot".

    #.
-Check the running kernel
+SSH back in and check the running kernel

       .. code-block:: sh